-Asylum seekers who are not detained can move freely within the country, but may only leave the reception centre where they are accommodated for less than 24 hours, unless they notify the authorities in writing about their intention to leave the facility.
+Asylum seekers who are not detained can move freely within the country, but may only leave the reception centre where they are accommodated for less than 24 hours, unless they notify the authorities in writing about their intention to leave the facility for more than 24h.
 In this case the IAO upon the request issues the permission for the asylum seekers.
-In practice there have been difficulties with the permission granted to Chinese applicants who were relocated to Kiskunhalas from Bicske but their case officer remained in Budapest, thereby causing delays in the issuance of the permission.
+HHC is not aware of any difficulty in this regard.